 What exactly are the Trottibike scooters?
 They are a type of scooter with a suspension fork and tires of a bike with tread.
 Trottibike scooters are more rugged than regular scooters as they are used in transporting a person down the mountains.

 Instead of sitting on a bike, you’ll stand on a wide footboard as you move down the mountains.
-There are no seats and pedals.
+There are no seats or pedals.
 All you need is to balance the scooter or push your foot against the ground to gain speed.

 Grindelwald-First Trottibike scooter is an adventurous experience that starts at Bort cable car station, passing through beautiful meadows and farmhouses, ending in Grindelwald.
 Along the way, you’ll see breathtaking views of the mountains from Eiger to Wetterhorn.
 Grindelwald-First Trottibike scooter is worth trying if you have the skills to use it.